bordumb/wsbtrading/README.md

 This project is inspired by [this blog](https://towardsdatascience.com/deep-reinforcement-learning-for-automated-stock-trading-f1dad0126a02), however the aim is to advance that work by adding the extending it to the following:
 * Real-time trading (the original methodology made just bi-annual trading adjustments)
-* Productionize to some environment (TBD, but likely using AWS)
+* Productionize to some environment (TBD, but probably AWS)
 * Placing real trades